 Feminism presented a dilemma to the wearing of makeup for the “liberated”, who didn’t want to be seen as a sex object, but wearing makeup had been ingrained into the psyche since birth.

-Nostalgia was big, especially for the ’20s through to the ’50s.
-In the first half of the 1970s, there was a 1920s revival.
+Nostalgia was big, especially for looks and styles from the ’20s through to the ’50s.
+In the first half of the ’70s, there was a 1920s revival.

 Films like The Boy Friend (1971), The Great Gatsby (1974) and The Great Waldo Pepper (1975) brought the ’20s alive, and inspired doll-like faces with smoky eyes and skinny brows.
 Makeup brands (including Revlon, Biba and Mary Quant) used this look in cosmetic adverts.